impactoss/impactoss-user-manual/visitors/visitor.md

 ![](/assets/indicators_icon.png)

-Each Action, as described above, has at least one indicator of success.
-This tab allows you to explore all indicators depending on your area of interest and is also an area where you can upload your own information relating to these indicators.
+Each Action and also SDG targets have at least one indicator to measure progress, outcomes or impact.

 For more information go to **[Explore Indicators](/visitors/indicators.md)**